enketo/blog/_posts/2015-05-19-install-enketo.md

 The configuration file is located at _~/enketo-express/config/config.json_.
 Restore this file by copying it and restarting Enketo.

-In addition, it is recommended to backup the `/etc/letsencrypt` folder.

-Other files to perhaps consider backing up: NGINX configuration, custom scripts, other app configuration files.
+Other files to perhaps consider backing up: NGINX configuration, custom scripts, other app configuration files, and the letsencrypt configuration.